Why am I being billed when I have insurance?

 The HealthCenter will send a bill to you to help you know as much as possible about the status of your bill and the status of payments.
 Please review your statement to ensure that charges submitted to insurance and payments received are accurate.
 We will continue to send you a statement until your account balance reaches zero, even if a claim has been sent to your insurance company.

 Why do I get a bill when worker's compensation or motor vehicle insurance should pay for the services provided?

 Regardless of who pays for services provided, The HealthCenter will send you a statement to help you understand the services received and the status of your account.
 To ensure your charges get filed to the appropriate payor, please be sure to provide the worker's compensation or car insurance claim number when you register.
 You must complete your workers' compensation or auto insurance company's required paperwork in order for your claim to be processed.

 At The HealthCenter, we are proud of our mission to provide quality care to all patients regardless of their ability to pay.
 If you feel that you are unable to pay for your medical care, you may be eligible for help through our Financial Assistance Program.
 This program provides free or discounted services to eligible patients, and our patient representatives can assist you in applying for many government programs.
-For more information, please call (406) 751-7500, option 6.
+For more information, please call (406) 756-4408.

 In order to send a claim to the insurance company, we are required to create a separate account number for each inpatient or outpatient visit.

-The HealthCenter strives to provide our patients with the very best medical care utilizing the latest technology.
+The HealthCenter strives to provide our patients with the very best medical care using the latest technology.
 Our fee schedules reflect the cost of delivering the level of health care that our patients desire and deserve.
 Our prices are driven by the increasing costs associated with delivering high quality health care.
 Generally, our costs are below average, compared to other hospitals across the nation.